Joseph Pilates Never Taught Breathing Techniques!

 What Is Pilates Breathing

-Although Joseph Pilates did not push any particular breathing technique, some of his students, most notably Ron Fletcher, introduced interesting methods such as ‘percussive breathing‘ (also known as ‘active breathing‘), ‘lateral breathing‘ and ‘bellows breathing’ – not bellows breathing as taught in yoga but rather as taught by my teacher Mary Bowen: inhaling as deeply as you can and exhaling forcefully like a bellows.
-But then again, Joe Pilates knew about hatha yoga so who knows?
-Mary Bowen explains that these breathing methods were developed by his students after Joe died, probably based on Joe’s emphasis on exhaling completely to insure a fuller inhale.
+Although Joseph Pilates did not push any particular breathing technique, some of his students, most notably Ron Fletcher, introduced interesting methods such as 'percussive breathing'.
+Others introduced 'lateral breathing', and ‘bellows breathing’.
+I learned bellows breathing from my teacher Mary Bowen: inhale deeply and exhale forcefully with some resistance like a bellows.
+Mary explained that these breathing methods were developed by his students after Joe died, probably based on Joe's emphasis on exhaling completely to insure a fuller inhale.

 Watch any Olympic weight lifting competition and you'll see this technique in action.
 It is simply breathing forcefully and with some resistance on the exhale.
 What's fascinating to me is that it really works in several ways: first, it creates a fuller inhale, second, it energizes in a way that enables one to exert more energy (for example, lift more weight) and finally, it increases the body's absorption of oxygen.
 This last point is confirmed by research.

 Simply exhale forcibly through pursed lips or with the tongue pressed gently against the upper palate.
 Don't get caught up in the position of the lips or tongue, but rather simply force out your exhale with some resistance and your lips or tongue will follow in whatever position is natural for you.
 Or simply observe experienced weight lifters at your local gym.
 They all do it!
 I believe Joe talked about this method to a couple of his advanced students who then went on to promote it after his death.

 The Importance of Oxygen